ds17f/coursera-stanford-algorithms-divide-conquer/README.md

 I would argue that the difference in performance here falls into the scope of the constant terms that we ignore when we're doing Big Oh notation.
 As such, we should care more about the maintainablility of what we write.
 Obviously on tiny embedded systems, or super performant code, we might care.
 But in the general cases that we really deal with in most of our work we would prefer to be clear over efficient (at this scale).
 We see this in the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) and this is no doubt a contributor to that language's widespread success.

 It is, perhaps, overly analytical to examine this case and debate this point, but I could easily see a candidate getting a "ding" for using the first solution and not the second.
-It's important to understand the code that you're writing, what you're writing it for, and to target solutions to both the problem and the audience.
+It's important to understand the code that you're writing, what you're writing it for, and to target solutions to both the problem and the audience.- [coursera-stanford-algorithms-divide-conquer](#coursera-stanford-algorithms-divide-conquer)